erdiucar/frontend-starter-pack/README.md

 ### Serve

 Gulp helps you to minify css and js files.
 When you type the `gulp serve` in your command line, Gulp starts to watch "scss" folder and "main.js" file.
-If you save the project when "serve" command running, Gulp see your changes on the files and minify all of that.
+If you save the project when "serve" command running, Gulp sees your changes on the files and minifies all of that.

 ```sh
 gulp serve